Bangladesh

 Bangladesh: Cultural Photography Tour Day 12

-Deep in north eastern Bangladesh lies a huge stone mine.
-We will stop to photograph over 3000 daily stone workers as they carry coal, bricks and sand on their heads between the land and a variety of boats used to transport their products.
+On the outskirts of Dhaka we will visit a river where over 3000 daily carriers, work to bring coal, bricks and sand on their heads between the land and a variety of boats used to transport their products.

 Bangladesh: Cultural Photography Tour Day 13

-At dawn today we will visit a bustling vegetable market as a precursor to our day spent photographing the stunning red chilli farms and drying areas.
+At dawn today we will start our day photographing the stunning red chilli farms and drying areas.
 Our tour will take place when the harvest of chillis is at its peak and we will explore colourful local women sorting through millions of red chillis, making lines of them to dry in a large courtyard.
-At the end of the day we will return to Dhaka.

 Bangladesh: Cultural Photography Tour Day 14

 On our final morning of the tour we will visit a large poultry market to photography the vendors selling all manner of birds including chickens, ducks and turkeys.
+After a late breakfast you can opt to have a rest or head to one of the city’s markets for some last minute souvenir shopping.
 Lunch is included before an afternoon or evening flight.
 Your tour will end with your transfer to Dhaka airport.

 China (including Tibet)